Cavite City: City of Churches

-It was also during those times when it was called "Tierra de Maria Santisima" (Land of Most Holy Mary) because of the popularity of the Marian devotion in this place.
-Plazas and parks were evidence of importance, Plaza de Armas across from San Felipe Fort, Plaza de San Pedro across from the church and Plaza Soledad across from Porta Vaga, Plaza del Reparo was at the bayside.
+During this period, the city was called Tierra de Maria Santísima (“Land of Mary, Most Holy”) because of local Marian devotion.
+Squares and parks abounded: Plaza de Armas (across from Fort San Felipe), Plaza de San Pedro (across the church), Plaza Soledad (across Porta Vaga), and Plaza del Reparo (bayside).

 Manila-Acapulco Galleon Trade

 The Port of Cavite (Puerto de Cavite) was linked to the history of world trade.
-Spanish galleons sailed every July to Acapulco (Mexico) while another ship sailed from Acapulco to Cavite.
-Galleons and other heavy ocean-going ships were not able to enter the Port of Manila along the Pasig River because of a sand bar that limits entrance to the river port only to light ships.
-For this reason, the Port of Cavite was regarded as the Port of Manila, the main seaport of the capital city.
+Spanish galleons passed back and forth every July between Acapulco and Cavite.
+Galleons and other heavy ocean-going ships were not able to enter the Port of Manila along the Pasig River because of a sand bar that only allows light vessels to reach the river-port.
+For this reason, the Port of Cavite was regarded as the Port of Manila, as the main seaport of the colonial capital.